-The water, especially salt water, causes corrosion and provides circuit paths for the electricity which were not in the camera's operating design and could damage the components.
+The water causes corrosion and provides circuit paths for the electricity which were not in the tablet's operating design and could damage the components.

-First do not turn on your camera and then you need to remove the battery as soon as possible from the camera to minimize further damage.''
+First do not turn on your tablet and then you need to remove the battery as soon as possible from the tablet to minimize further damage.''

 Here is a link that in general, describes the process.

 You may have to replace the battery as it is very hard to recover a battery from water damage.

 As always with electronics, especially surface mounted PCBs be gentle when handling and especially when brushing away the corrosion.
 You do not want to remove any components from the board.

 Hopefully after you have done all this the tablet might possibly work correctly again.

 Here is a link to the ifixit guide(s) for repairing your tablet.

 iPad Mini 2 Wi-Fi Repair